 These planters have a modern handmade wavy design that’s irresistible to the eye.
 They make a perfect blend for your indoor jungle.

-With this pot, you can see an embossed design that adds a textural feel to your urban jungle.
+With this pot, you can see a bit of a rustic design that adds a textural feel to your urban jungle.
 It’s great for showing off a wide range of greenery and flowers!

-When purchasing any plant pots, a matching saucer comes in handy as a perfect companion.
+When purchasing any plant pot, a matching saucer comes in handy as a perfect companion.
 This design is simple yet adds some texture with a subtle white-washed look.

 These planters come with a naturally smooth matte finishing with a warm color.
 They’re perfect for minimalist decor!
 Perfect size for small cacti, succulents, and magical when grouped with other pots.